Objective: Install the core packages & Configure Openbox

-(I can have desktop icon with Openbox though.
-The job of creating icon on your desktop is called “managing desktop” and it is the service providing by a file manager (for example: PCManFM can!)).
+(I can have a desktop icon with Openbox though.
+The job of creating icon on your desktop is called “managing desktop” and it is the service provided by a file manager (for example: PCManFM can!)).

 - Right-click menu:

 By right clicking your mouse, there is a menu.
-Click a entry to call a program.
+Click an entry to call a program.
 At the moment, I can call Terminator (the terminal entry) or Firefox browser (the Web browser entry).